AERodgers/plugin_AERoPlot/README.md

 # AERoPlot - a Praat plug-in for plotting data

-AERoPlot is a Praat plug in which allows you to generate elegant plots from tables of Phonetics data in Praat.
+AERoPlot is a Praat plug which allows you to generate elegant plots from tables of Phonetics data in Praat.

 To use this plugin you need to [download Praat](https://www.praat.org) onto your computer .